Meta Pixel

 Late Talker vs. Late Bloomer: When to Seek Support

 We don't "wait and see."
 We "watch and help."
 An assessment can determine if your child is showing signs of a language delay that would benefit from therapy.
-The earlier we start, the easier it is for your child to close the gap.
+The earlier we start, the more opportunities your child has to develop their communication skills.

 What Early Intervention Looks Like at Home